cliffordx/legalbai/pages/BarSyllabus___2025___Remedial Law.md

 				- i.
 Specific denials
 				- j.
 Affirmative defenses in relation to Sec.
 5(b), Rule 6 and Sec.
 12, Rule 8
 			- 4. Effect of Failure to Plead and Default (RULE 9)
-			- collapsed:: true
-			  5. Amended and Supplemental Pleadings (RULE 10)
+			- 5. Amended and Supplemental Pleadings (RULE 10)
 				- a.
 Amendment as a matter of right
 				- b.
 Amendments by leave of court
 				- c.
 Formal amendment